Preserving land to protect water with you!

 Join Our Team!

 Join our growing team of smart, talented, and motivated people making a difference by protecting our lands and waters.
-Northern Waters Land Trust offers an organization culture focused on professionalism and excellence, a team of great people, and a commitment to conservation and community.
+Northern Waters Land Trust offers an organization culture focused on professionalism and excellence, a team of great people, and a commitment to conservation and community

-Click here for the full position description.
+🔗 Click here for the full job description (PDF)

-Position Highlights:
+Position Details:

 📧 LynnK@nwlt-mn.org